-Located next to the ground floor elevator, the Music Room contains an grand piano, electric piano, drum kit, and other musical equipment.
-It should not be used after 10:00pm, and this curfew may be brought forward by the Dean during major exam and study periods.
+Located next to the ground floor elevator, the Music Room contains a grand piano, electric piano, drum kit, and other musical equipment.
+The Music Room should not be used before

+8:30am or after 10:00pm, and this curfew may be brought forward by the Dean during major exam and study periods.